harding/old-docs-history-bitcoin.org/en/developer-guide.md

   the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

 * Bob discovers Alice paid too many satoshis.
-Being an honest fellow, Bob refunds the extra satoshis to the MjSk[...] address.
+Being an honest fellow, Bob refunds the extra satoshis to the mjSk[...] address.

 This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn't give [unique addresses][] to each user,